 Avoid using PNGs if you can use SVGs instead.

 When to use SVG

-SVG’s (Scalable Vector Graphics) is the latest fully-supported format.
-An XML-based vector format, they are made using very lightweight code and can – as the name suggests – be scaled.
+SVGs (Scalable Vector Graphics) are the latest fully-supported format.
+They are XML-based vector format, made using very lightweight code, and can – as the name suggests – be scaled.
 You could use the same SVG in the header of a mobile website and then use it to project onto the side of a building.
 Also, when combined with additional code, they can be bought to life with interactive animations.

-There are limitations to the format.
-They should only be used for line drawings and typography, but this makes them ideal for logos, icons and infographics.
+SVGs should only be used for line drawings and typography, which makes them ideal for logos, icons and infographics.

 |PNG: 29kb||SVG: 12kb|

 SVGs produce far crisper lines which are much more noticeable when viewing logos on retina displays.

 Optimising images for better SEO

 Image optimisation is one of many factors that play into improved SEO.
 Why?
 Because well-optimised images mean faster page load speed, which Google likes to see.

 Our advice is to use a service such as Tinypng for both PNG and Jpeg optimisation.
 GIFs can be compressed using EZgif.